Meet the Trustees

 Quote from Paul:

 “I have spent the whole of my career in special education and have seen the value that high quality provision has on lives.
 I worry that there are gaps in local provision but feel that Sapphire helps to fill a gap.
 This is hugely important for the young adults who attend the organisation.
-On my visits I have already observed that Sapphire is a fantastic new resource which is led and delivered by a team of Special Needs experts.
+On my visits I have already observed that Sapphire is a fantastic resource which is led and delivered by a team of Special Needs experts.
 Sapphire has a very specific core purpose which is need in Bolton.
 The ‘offer’ is extremely important for the young adults who attend and there is evidence that it impacts on their lives.”

 Biography: